NeneChico/LD50_AvoidTheDrown/Readme.md

 # Instructions to play

-As a pinguin (who don't how to swim!) is in a melting icefield, help him survive.
+As a pinguin (who don't how to swim!) in a melting icefield, you have to survive.

-Use WSAD keys to move and the spacebar to jump
+Use WSAD keys to move and the spacebar to jumpµ.

 On standalone build:
 - Escape key to Quit